estebanfer/CrushTraps_mod/readme.md

 ## :toolbox:  Requirements
 Playlunky nightly or Overlunky whip
 ## :information_source: Mod details
-Crush traps now appear everywhere, replacing floor tiles.
+Crush traps now spawn everywhere, replacing floor tiles.
 There are 'safe zones', where crush blocks don't spawn, those zones can be useful for planning next move.
 You can configure the amount and radius.
-Safe zones are easily recognized if using 100% spawn chance.
+Safe zones can be easily recognized if using 100% spawn chance.
+Also, liquids act a bit weird with this mod. (liquids still collide with floors that were destroyed and replaced with crush blocks)

 ## :joystick: Good mods to play with
 ##### [SUPER HOT LUNKY](https://spelunky.fyi/mods/m/super-hot) by @Mr_Auto